MASILab/PreQual/README.md

 Note that if `--mporder` is passed here, `--eddy_cuda` must be 8.0 or 9.1 and the singularity option `--nv` must be passed into the container, as intra-volume slice-wise motion correction requires GPU acceleration.

-For `eddy` options that require additional inputs, place the file in the inputs directory and use the following syntax: `--<myinputoption> /INPUTS/<file.ext>`.
-For `eddy` options that produce additional outputs, the file will save in the output directory under the “EDDY” folder by using the following syntax: `--<myoutputoption> /OUTPUTS/EDDY/<file.ext>`.
+These parameters should be formatted as a list separated by +'s with no spaces (i.e., `--extra_eddy_args=--data_is_shelled+--ol_nstd=1`).
+For `eddy` options that require additional inputs, place the file in the inputs directory and use the following syntax: `--<myinputoption>=/INPUTS/<file.ext>`.
+For `eddy` options that produce additional outputs, the file will save in the output directory under the “EDDY” folder by using the following syntax: `--<myoutputoption>=/OUTPUTS/EDDY/<file.ext>`.
 Note that in this case `/INPUTS` and `/OUTPUTS` should be named exactly as is and are NOT the path to the input and output directory on your file system.

 Default = none